NorthernBunny/NorthernBunny.github.io/_posts/2026-06-3-Investigating-The-mbot2.md

 categories: [tech]
 ---

 Borrowed an mBot2 from the local library :) Cool little robot kit from Makeblock.

 ![mbot2_photos](/assets/img/posts/mbot2.jpg)

-  You can go to https://ide.mblock.cc/ , connect live to the mBot2 via bluetooth, and enter a simple program using drag and drop block-based programming or with python.
-Click on the "when CyberPi starts up" and it will say hi, switch the led display to the colors shown, and move forwards.
+You can go to [ide.mblock.cc](https://ide.mblock.cc/), connect live to the mBot2 via Bluetooth, and enter a simple program using drag-and-drop block-based programming or Python.
+Click on the "when CyberPi starts up" block and it will say hi, switch the LED display to the colors shown, and move forward.

 ![mblock_ide](/assets/img/posts/mblock_ide.jpg)

- Had a strange issue where the robot would not go straight.
-Would always turn to the right.
-One of the wheels was turning more than the other.
-I tried flipping the 2 EM1 and EM2 motor connectors, tried updating the firmware, resetting the system to factory, tried to use a specific enable motor cmds to make one move at a higer rpm than the other, but could not get it to work.
-Took it back to the tech at the library, he validated that it was behaving strangely.
-So swapped for another one, and it is working normally.
+### Troubleshooting a Drifting Robot

+I ran into a strange hardware issue where the robot would not drive straight—it consistently drifted to the right because one wheel was spinning faster than the other.
+Before giving up, I tried a few troubleshooting steps:

+* Flipped the EM1 and EM2 motor connectors.
+* Updated the firmware.
+* Reset the system to factory defaults.
+* Attempted to use specific encoder motor commands to manually adjust the RPMs to compensate.

+Unfortunately, nothing fixed the drift.
+I took it back to the library tech, who validated that it was behaving strangely and swapped it for another unit.
+The replacement is working normally!